siriusctrl/UniPublic/COMP90024 CCC/Note/Week6.md

 ### Past Exam

 - [2016 Q1 B] How has the evolution of service-oriented architectures supported Cloud computing?
   - SoA is a set of architectural principles that support modularity, encapsulation, loose coupling, separation of concerns, reuse and composability which just suit cloud computing and can server as a design principle for breaking down the large services into small pieces and deploy on different computer but working as an integrity.
-  - It is also a middleware solution optimized for service assembly, orchestration, monitoring and managements which suit the need for cloud computing.
+  - you have standardized interface for the service-oriented architectures
+    - it offers the autonomy
+    - you are providing interface that people/software can interact with
+  - Where it is helping cloud computing is every single cloud provider at the builder of the interface using different technologies i.e. you have to learn the programming language to do that and this can be a major bottleneck.
+    - Adopting SOA like ReST can help to solve this problem.
+We have apis provided by openstack where you can interact with the cloud with the help of set of libraries for doing that.